 Even when your Mac is turned off, there is a special kind of memory that is keeping tabs.
 This is called non-volatile random-access memory (NVRAM) and can cause booting problems in very rare cases.
 But if you’ve already tried all of the suggestions above, this may actually be a very rare case.

 - Press and hold + Option + P + R and your Mac . turn on

-- Release the keys when you hear the second start chime
+- Release the keys when you hear the second startup chime

 7. Reset SMC

-Another essential operator in your Mac’s ecosystem is the System Management Controller (SMC).
-This keyboard manages the backlight, responds to you pressing the power button, manages your battery, and more.
+Another important operator in your Mac’s ecosystem is the System Management Controller (SMC).
+This keyboard handles the backlighting, responds when you press the power button, manages your battery, and more.

-Resetting SMC is the last thing you can do before completely reinstalling macOS:
+Resetting SMC is essentially the last thing you can do before completely reinstalling macOS:

-- If you have a MacBook, press Shift + Control + Option and turn on
+If you have a MacBook, press Shift + Control + Option and power up

-- For iMacs, just unplug the cable for 15 seconds, plug it back in, wait five more seconds, then turn on
+For iMacs, just unplug the cable for 15 seconds, plug it back in, wait five more seconds, and then power up.

 8. Back Up With Target Disk Mode

-Naturally, you don’t want to lose any of your data during a clean installation of macOS.
-But even if your Mac won’t start, you can still try to get the information through a hack called Target Disk Mode.
+Naturally, you don’t want to lose any of your data while doing a clean macOS installation.
+But even if your Mac won’t boot, you can still try to get the information through a hack known as Target Disk Mode.